Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Results

 \section{Results}

 In this section, we test the CFPU method on several different 3D surface reconstruction problems.
 We start with a comparison of the CFPU method with the global curl-free method for a small point cloud.
 We then focus solely on the CFPU method.
 We use point clouds generated from a known surface to test the accuracy of the method.
 Using this same known surface, we then add noise to the normals and show how regularization can help reconstruct smooth surfaces with noisy normals.
 Next, we consider a problem with raw range data that contains misalignments of the points and noise to show how both regularization of the normals and the residuals can result in a smooth reconstruction.
-Lastly we show how the method performs for reconstructing various common surfaces found in the literature.
-Table \ref{tbl:parameters} lists the names of the surfaces we use in the experiments together the size of the point cloud and the number patches $M$ used in the CFPU.
+We then show how the method performs for reconstructing various common surfaces found in the literature.
+Lastly, we present results on computational performance of the CFPU method.
+For many of the examples, we also include comparisons to the surface reconstructions from two popular methods, the Screened Poisson Surface Reconstruction (SPR) method~\cite{Pois_SR,Screen_Pois} and the Smooth Signed Distance (SSD) method~\cite{SSR_2011}.
+Unlike many other methods (e.g.\ HRBF Implicits), open-source versions of SPR and SSD are freely available~\cite{Kazhdan:CGF:2019}.
+Table \ref{tbl:parameters} lists the names of the surfaces we use in the experiments together with the size of the point cloud and the number patches $M$ used for the CFPU reconstructions.
 The choices for $M$ were chosen in a somewhat ad hoc manner and were not optimized.

 While the problems we consider have normals that can be either computed analytically or that are supplied with the point cloud data, this may generally not be the case.
 There are many algorithms available that can approximate the normals directly from a point cloud data (e.g.,~\cite{Jin_05,Feng_05,Klas_09}).
-In some of the results that follow, we have experimented with the ``Compute normals for point set'' function from MeshLab for computing normals.
-The last column of Table \ref{tbl:parameters} lists the surfaces for which we we used this function.
+In some of the results that follow, we have experimented with the point cloud normal estimation function from MeshLab.
+The last column of Table \ref{tbl:parameters} lists the surfaces for which we used this function.